80-55-06 Ductile Iron

 Dura-Bar 80-55-06 ductile iron will contain nodular graphite in a matrix of ferrite and pearlite.
 The pearlite/ferrite structure provides higher wear resistance and strength when compared to a ferrite grade of ductile iron.
 This material is readily machinable with good surface finishes.
 Tensile and yield strengths are similar to AISI1040 steel in the as-rolled condition.
-This specification is similar to ASTM A536 grade 80-55-06.
+This specification conforms to ASTM A536 grade 80-55-06.
+Download the 80-55-06 Ductile Iron Product Brief.

 The microstructure consists of Type I & Type II nodular graphite as defined in ASTM A247.
 The matrix is pearlite and ferrite.
 The edge or rim has a higher nodule count and ferrite content.
 Chill carbides will be less than 5% in any field at 100x and will be well dispersed.